nlsynth/karuta/docs/usersguide.rst

 Karuta assumes it is more intuitive to place code as an FSM and make member variables as registers or RAMs.

-* Concurrency and communication

-Use of concurrency is an essential issue in hardware designs.
-A whole design is placed over an area of FPGA and computation can happen anywhare on it.
-So Karuta aims to make it easy to describe such a behavior by threads.

-A thread on software is typically a natural unit of computation from its beginning to the end and can be assigned to a CPU when it is available.
-This also means any thread with any computation can be assigned to a CPU.

-On the other hand, Karuta assumes a thread is a piece of computation and corresponds to an FSM.
-So a whole design will consist of threads and their communications.

 * Arrays

 Efficient use of RAM is also crucial for programs on FPGAs.
-Most of software runtime assumes a shared memory between threads.
+While most of software runtime assumes a shared memory between threads, FPGAs allow to put RAMs near the place where the actual computation is done.
+This is important to achieve higher performance and energy efficiency.

+Karuta allows to add arrays as member of an object and maps them to RAMs at synthesis.

 * Data types